mattaperkins/spectrum-eink2/README.md

 </pre>

-use versions with a Prepended P to update the phone screen at the bottom for your pabx.
+use versions with a Prepended P to update the phone screen at the bottom from your pabx.

 # spectrum-eink2